Congratulations on having a baby! (Or babies!)

 TimingFor Surgery

 I recommend getting back to your normal before doing any kind of surgery.
 Right after you have babies, you are not sleeping, you haven’t lost weight, you may be breast feeding.
-Your body has been dedicated to growing and feeding another being.
+Your body has been dedicated to growing and feeding another being- not you.

 • Timeframes vary, but for many, surgery is 2-3 years after their last child

-• Wait at least 3 months after you stop breast feeding for any breast surgery
+• Wait at least 3 months after you stop breast feeding for any breast surgery.
+You don’t want to be able to express milk.

 • Ideally you should be done with having kids